Japan7/karaberus/TAGS.md

 Generic and media tags are user defined while video and music tags are statically defined in karaberus.

-## Generic tags
+## Author tags

-Tags related to the karaoke in general.
+Tags related to the author of the karaoke timing.

-Generic tags include:
+## Artist tags

-* Author of the karaoke timing.
-* Artists involved in the song's creation (not the video, but could be added if needed)
+Tags related to the artists involved in the song's creation (not the video, but could be added if needed?)

-All these tags support alternative names/aliases.
+Artists tags support alternative names/aliases.

 ## Media tags